mtd42/schedule-api/README.md

 # Open API Epsi Schedule

-This is an open api made by `Mathieu Dorville`, created in order to manage the epsi schedule.
+This is an open api made by `Mathieu Dorville` created in order to manage the epsi schedule.

 ## 1. Endpoints